ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20250426_AtlantaCloudConference2025/post.md

 ---

-## Atlanta CLoud Conference 2025
+## Atlanta Cloud Conference 2025

-Atlanta Cloud Conference 2025 is a yearly Code Camp style conference in Orlando.
-The 2025 conference was held on April 5th.
-[The Schedule is Here](https://sessionize.com/api/v2/0gqooth4/view/GridSmart?under=True)
+Atlanta Cloud Conference 2025 is a yearly community conference focusing on cloud topics, hosted in Atlanta.
+The 2025 conference was held on April 26th.
+[The full schedule is Here](https://sessionize.com/api/v2/0gqooth4/view/GridSmart?under=True)

 ## The State of Serverless: Azure 2025 Edition